SnapMonk

-Best ASO Tools for Indie App Developers (2026)
+Best ASO Tools for Indie App Developers: Free & Cheap Picks (2026)

-Quick answer: Start with SnapMonk's free ASO tool — no signup, ~50 keyword ideas with live current-rank checks from any App Store URL — alongside the first-party data in App Store Connect and Play Console.
-Move up to a paid platform only when free tools start limiting you: AppTweak or ASO Mobile for affordable keyword research and rank tracking, AppFollow for review/rank monitoring, and Sensor Tower or MobileAction for enterprise market intel.
-For most indie devs the bottleneck isn't tooling — it's acting on the data by updating your title, subtitle, and screenshots.
+Quick answer: Start with SnapMonk's free ASO tool.
+No signup, around 50 keyword ideas with live current-rank checks from any App Store URL, alongside the first-party data in App Store Connect and Play Console.
+Move up to a paid platform only when the free tools start limiting you: AppTweak or ASO Mobile for affordable keyword research and rank tracking, AppFollow for review and rank monitoring, and Sensor Tower or MobileAction for enterprise market intel.
+For most indie devs the bottleneck isn't tooling.
+It's acting on the data by updating your title, subtitle, and screenshots.

-We make SnapMonk, which includes a free ASO research tool, so we have a horse in this race.
-We've tried to write this roundup the way an indie dev would want to read it — honest about what each tool does well and where it doesn't fit.
+We make SnapMonk, which includes a free ASO research tool, so I clearly have a horse in this race.
+I've tried to write this roundup the way an indie dev would want to read it, honest about what each tool does well and where it doesn't fit.

 For indie app developers, ASO usually comes down to four jobs:

-- Track current rank for keywords you care about.
+2. Track current rank for the keywords you care about.

-- Translate that research into a listing (title, subtitle, description, screenshots).
+4. Turn that research into a listing: title, subtitle, description, screenshots.

 Best for: Indie devs running their first or second ASO sprint who don't want to pay for an enterprise platform.

-Strengths: Free.
-No signup or credit card.
+Strengths: Free, no signup or credit card.
 Returns 50 keyword ideas in under a minute from any App Store URL.
-Includes live current-rank checks per keyword (you see where you actually rank, not just demand/difficulty).
-Surfaces competitor-driven keywords automatically.
+It includes live current-rank checks per keyword, so you see where you actually rank, not just demand and difficulty.
+It surfaces competitor-driven keywords on its own too.
 See the full walkthrough for the workflow.

-Weaknesses: Less historical depth than paid platforms.
-Doesn't track rank changes over time the way enterprise tools do.
-App Store focused — Google Play coverage is lighter.
+Weaknesses: Less historical depth than the paid platforms.
+It doesn't track rank changes over time the way enterprise tools do.
+And it leans App Store.
+Google Play coverage is lighter.

 Use case: Run this first.
 If you find it limiting, move up to a paid platform.